Grower's Guide

 The Best Vegetables to Grow in San Diego Year-Round

 This is San Diego's secret growing season.
 Mild days, cool nights, and winter rain do most of the work.
-Cool-season crops that struggle in summer heat thrive here from fall through spring — and they tend to be lower-maintenance than anything you'd grow in summer.
+Cool-season crops that struggle in summer heat thrive here from fall through spring, and they tend to be lower-maintenance than anything you'd grow in summer.

-Leafy greens — lettuce, arugula, spinach, chard, kale — are the backbone of a San Diego winter garden.
+Leafy greens — lettuce, arugula, spinach, chard, and kale are the backbone of a San Diego winter garden.
 Start planting in September and you'll be harvesting by November.
 Kale and chard are particularly productive; cut the outer leaves and they'll regrow continuously.
 Coastal chard can keep producing all the way through June.

 Onions — short-day varieties (suited to Southern California's winter daylength) go in October through December.
 Medium-day varieties follow in January and February.
 Green onions can go in September and will produce through April or May at the coast.